usefhamzawi/Colon-Cancer-Predicter/README.md

 10. **SHAP Analysis**:

     - The `plot_shap_summary` method generates SHAP (Shapley value) plots to visualize feature importance and model explainability.
-It produces a beeswarm plot for the top 10 most impactful features and the remaining features.
+It produces a beeswarm plot for the first 10 features and the remaining features as well as all of them ranked in importance.

 11. **Training History Plotting**:
     - The `plot_training_history` method generates loss and accuracy curves from the training history.